Today's Monday • 25 mins read

 Amor fati is loving your fate without leaving your goals.
 It is accepting the present without abandoning the future.

 When we worry, we mostly think of an expected outcome.
-We get anxious that the future might unfold in a way we do not imagine it to do.
+We get anxious that the future might unfold in a way we do not imagine it.
 But can we really control all parts of the results?
 No.

 As we embrace the Stoic philosophy of Amor Fati, we embrace our future, our fate, whatever it may be.

-But it does not mean to be nihilistic or pessimistic — doing nothing or expecting the worst of the belief that nothing is going to be worthwhile.
+But it does not mean to be nihilistic (nothing is going to be worthwhile) or pessimistic (expecting the worst).

 Amor fati means working towards what you mean to and intend to do without attaching yourself to the results.
 It is to accept the outcome, whatever it is, as you can only control the process, not what it throws up in the end.